jmreicha/autosnap/README.md

 Where `region` is the default region to use for this tool, `aws_access_key_id` is the ID for the specific user that will interface with AWS, `aws_secret_access_key` is the associated key for the ID and `owner_id` is the associated AWS account that contains the snapshots and volumes to work with.

-This config can be overriden on the command line by passing the `-c` or `--config` flags to the tool (not implemented yet!
-I will update when it is completed).
-By default the config is expected to be placed in the root of this project in a file called `.config`.
+This config can be update on the fly from the command line by passing the `--config` flag to the tool.
+By default the config is expected to be placed in the root of this project in a file called `.config`, and one will be created there if it cannot be found.

 **Note** You can obtain your AWS owner_id by navigating to the AWS management console, selecting your user account then `My Account`.
 Under account settings there should be an `Account ID` which corresponds to the owner ID.

 ###Usage